obipez/SQL-Data-Finder/README.md

 7. Use python3 news.py to get the results

-** Prerequisites **
+**Prerequisites**

-What things you need to install the software and how to install them.
+What you need to install and how to install them.

 -Vagrant:
     https://www.vagrantup.com/downloads.html